youzan/create-utils/README.md

 cd zan-utils
 npm run dev
 ```
-Typescript is used by default, if you use javascript:
+Typescript is used by default, if you want to use javascript:

 ```
 npx create-utils zan-utils --js